Tiny Life Consulting

 Biolet was one of the first companies to make composting toilets.
 They have over40+ years experience.
 BioLet composting toilets are some of the least expensive but most automatic composting toilets in the world.

-The BioLet 55A, shown on the left, incorporates advanced technology to help speed up natures natural decomposition times.
+The BioLet 55A, shown on the right, incorporates advanced technology to help speed up natures natural decomposition times.

 This composting toilet is equipped with a quiet fan, double heaters, compost covers, and is completely automatic.
 The BioLet 55a ensures an optimum environment for care free operation.
 Rated at 3 – 4 people seasonal use the BioLet 55a is an excellent choice for tiny homes, permanent RV’s, or skoolies.